Magna Carta and the Princesses of Scotland

 King William agreed to provide Ermengarde with £100 of rents and forty knights’ fees in Scotland, for the financial maintenance of her household; she also had dwellings and lands at Crail and Haddington, lands which had previously been held by William’s mother, Ada de Warenne.
 Between 1187 and 1195 Queen Ermengarde gave birth to two daughters, Margaret and Isabella.
 A son, the future Alexander II, was finally born at Haddington on 24 August 1198, the first legitimate son born to a reigning Scottish king in 70 years; a contemporary remarked that ‘many rejoiced at his birth.’4 A third daughter, Marjorie, was born sometime later.

 On the death of King Henry II in 1189, King William again went south, and met with the new king, Richard I, at Canterbury, where he did homage for his English lands.
 Desperate for money for his crusade, on 5 December 1189, Richard abandoned his lordship of Scotland in the quitclaim of Canterbury; King William was released from the homage and submission given to Henry II, the castles of Roxburgh and Berwick were returned and the relationship between the kingdoms reverted to that in the time of Malcolm IV.
 The cost to the Scots was to be 10,000 marks, but Scotland was independent once again.
 However, Richard still refused to sell Northumberland back to William.
 The Scots king remained on good relations with King Richard, paying 2,000 marks towards his ransom in 1193.
-The Scots king carried one of the three swords of state at Richard’s second coronation at Winchester on 17 April 1194.
+King William carried one of the three swords of state at Richard’s second coronation at Winchester on 17 April 1194.

 In the spring of 1195 King William fell gravely ill at Clackmannan, causing a succession crisis, the king’s only legitimate children being daughters.
 The Scottish barons appear to have been divided, between recognising William’s oldest legitimate daughter, Margaret, as his heir, or marrying Margaret to Otto, Duke of Saxony, grandson of Henry II, and allowing Otto to succeed to the throne.
-A 3rd faction claimed that either solution was contrary to the custom of the land, so long as the king had a brother who could succeed him.
+A third faction claimed that either solution was contrary to the custom of the land, so long as the king had a brother who could succeed him.
 In the event, the king recovered from his illness and three years later the queen gave birth to Alexander, the much-desired son and heir.
 For the last years of the century, William was again occupied with unrest in the north.
 Before going on campaign in October 1201, he had the Scottish barons swear fealty to his son, Alexander, now 3 years old, a sensible precaution, given that he was approaching his sixtieth birthday.

 Alexander II, William’s son and successor

-Relations with England changed again 1199, with the accession of King John.
+Relations with England changed again in 1199, with the accession of King John.
 During the reign of King Richard, William had agreed with the justiciar, William Longchamp, and backed Arthur of Brittany as the king’s heir.
 John may well have remembered this and soon after his accession, in 1200, the two kings met at Lincoln, with William doing homage for his English lands.
 The matter of Northumberland, still in English hands, was raised and deferred on several occasions between 1199 and 1205.
 The two kings finally met for formal talks at York from 9 to 12 February 1206 and again from 26 to 28 May 1207, although we have little record of what was discussed.
 However, John appears to have been prevaricating, suggesting another meeting in October 1207, which the Scots rejected.

 In the meantime, the death of the bishop of Durham meant John took over the vacant see and set about building a castle at Tweedmouth.
 The Scots, seeing this as a direct threat to Berwick, destroyed the building works and matters came to a crisis in 1209.
 After many threats, and with both sides building up their armies, the two kings met at Norham, Northumberland, in the last week of July and first week of August 1209.
 The Scots were in a desperate position, with an ailing and ageing king, and a 10-year-old boy as heir, whilst the English, with their Welsh allies and foreign mercenaries, had an army big enough to force a Scottish submission.